Renovation: Phases and process of renovations

 In case of a so-called "fix-and-flip" (repair and resell) objective, an ROI (return on investment) can result from changes to fix a structural issue, to fix design flow yield, or to use light and color to make rooms appear more spacious.
-Because interior renovation could change of the internal structure of the house, ceiling construction, circuit configuration and partition walls, etc., such work related to the structure of the house, of course, also includes renovation of wallpaper posting, furniture settings, lighting, etc often times an interior designer is required as well.
+Because interior renovation could change of the internal structure of the house, ceiling construction, circuit configuration and partition walls, etc., such work related to the structure of the house, of course, also includes renovation of wallpaper posting, furniture settings, lighting, etc. oftentimes an interior designer is required as well.

 Reasons to renovate

 Homes

 Many cities and towns have been renovated because of the devastations, such as Rovaniemi in Lapland, Finland.
 Video about the post-war era reconstruction of Rovaniemi in 1949.

 Many people renovate homes to create a new appearance.
 Builders may renovate homes to enhance the home's value as a stable source of income.
 Homeowners often renovate their homes to increase the re-sale value and to turn a profit when selling.
 Homeowners may also want to add renovations that make their home more energy efficient, green or sustainable.
 Also, over time, a homeowner's personal preferences and needs may change, and the home will be renovated for improved aesthetics, comfort, or functionality.